Exodus Chapter 22

 Judgement for stealing of animals

-22:1 IF a man shall steal an ox, or a sheep, and kill it, or sell it; he shall restore five oxen for an ox, and four sheep for a sheep.
+22:1 IF a man shall steal an ox, or a sheep (or goat), and kill it, or sell it; he shall restore five oxen for an ox, and four sheep for a sheep.

-22:2 If a thief be found breaking up, and be struck down that he die, [there shall] no blood [be shed] for him.
+22:2 If a thief is found breaking up, and is struck down that he die, [there shall] no blood [be shed] for him.

-22:3 If the sun be risen upon him, [there shall be] blood [shed] for him; [for] he should make full restitution ; if he have nothing, then he shall be sold for his theft.
+22:3 If the sun be risen on him, [there shall be] blood [shed] for him; [because] he should make full restitution ; if he has nothing, then he shall be sold for his theft.

-22:4 If the theft be certainly found in his hand alive, whether it be ox, or ass, or sheep ; he shall restore double.
+22:4 If the theft (thing stolen) is certainly found in his hand alive, whether it be ox, or ass, or sheep ; he shall restore double.

 22:5 If a man shall cause a field or vineyard to be eaten, and shall put in his beast, and shall feed in another man’s field ; of the best of his own field, and of the best of his own vineyard, shall he make restitution.

-22:6 If fire break out, and catch in thorns, so that the stacks of corn, or the standing corn, or the field, be consumed [therewith]; he that kindled the fire shall surely make restitution.
+22:6 If fire break out, and catch in thorns, so that the stacks of grain, or the standing grain, or the field, be consumed [with that]; he that started the fire shall surely make restitution.

 22:7 If a man shall deliver to his neighbor money or stuff to keep, and it be stolen out of the man’s house ; if the thief be found, let him pay double.